google/ads-api-report-fetcher/README.md

 * `bq.dataset` - BigQuery dataset id where tables with output data will be created
 * `bq.table-template`  - template for tables names, `{script}` references script base name (*JS version only*)
 * `bq.dump-schema` - flag that enable dumping json files with schemas for tables (*JS version only*)

+Options specific for Console writer (NodeJS only):
+* `console.transpose` - whenether and how to transpose (switch rows and columns) result tables in output:
+`auto` (default) - transponse only if table does not fit into terminal window, `always` - transpose all the time, `never` - never transpose

 All parameters whose names start with the `macro.` prefix are passed to queries as params object.
 For example if we pass parameters: `--macro.start_date=2021-12-01 --macro.end_date=2022-02-28`